RedBoxing/rscm-rs/README.md

-# noexes-rs
+# rscm-rs
-noexes-rs is a client for [Noexes](https://github.com/mdbell/Noexes) written in Rust.
+rscm-rs is a client for [sys-rscm](https://github.com/RedBoxing/sys-rscm) written in Rust.

 ## Features
 - [x] Attach to a running process (including current process)